Publix Logo

 Publix Logo History

-When opening the first store, Jenkins chose the name Publix for it.
+When opening the first store, Jenkins chose the name Publix.
 It used to be part of the name of the ruined luxury cinemas Publix Theaters Corporation.
-The founder said that he just liked the word’s sound, but the cinemas were closing anyway, and they no longer needed it.
+The founder said he liked the word’s sound, but the cinemas were closing anyway, and they no longer needed it.
 Therefore, he borrowed it, making the basis of the emblem.

 The main trend of the Publix logo change is a simplification.
-Every year the badge lost some secondary elements.
-This continued until the “squeeze” was left of it; the essence is a stylized letter “P.” The fact is that the owner of the supermarket chain chose a text emblem (name), sometimes supplementing it with various details.
+Every year, the badge loses some secondary elements.
+This continued until the “squeeze” was left of it; the essence is a stylized letter “P.” The supermarket chain’s owner chose a text emblem (name), sometimes supplementing it with various details.
 Depending on the period, these were geometric figures, images of architectural objects, and informational inscriptions.
 You can see their evolution in more detail below.

 What is Publix?